ankitpriyarup/Coding_Notes/string-algorithms.md

 If we iterate over words and perform pattern matching complexity will be O\(nk + m\) with this algo it will be O\(n + m + z\) where z is total number of occurrences of word in the text.

 ## Z Algorithm
+Its a 1D numeric array where Z[i] is length of maxium proper prefix of string which is also a prefix starting at i.

 ```cpp
 // N^2 version